 September 21, 2008

 New elections were held in February 2009.
 Despite Kadima winning a narrow majority with 28 seats to Likud’s 27 seats, President Shimon Peres gave Likud’s leader Benjamin Netanyahu the first attempt to form the new government because more Knesset leaders endorsed him for the premiership.
-In May 2014, Olmert was sentenced to six years in prison for bribery and corruption.
-As of March 2015, Ehud Olmert’s case is still on appeal.
+In May 2014, Olmert was sentenced to six years in prison for bribery and corruption, but on appeal it was reduced to 27 months.
+One month was added in a separate trial, and in July 2017, he was released from prison after having served two-thirds of his sentence.
+A separate case was opened against him following the discovery that while in jail he had shared classified documents with his lawyer and publisher during the writing of his autobiography, but the Attorney General decided to close that case in 2018 since the parties had been in close contact with the military’s censor.